Collective Favourites - Favourite two-bolt / off-road pedals

 Shimano XT, Trail on the mountain bike, Race on the gravel bike.
 They’re a sensible trade off between longevity, performance and price.

-I’ve gone from crankbrothers Candy 3, which might be a bit of a left field choice but they have been superb for gravel for me.
+I’ve gone for crankbrothers Candy 3, which might be a bit of a left field choice but they have been superb for gravel for me.
 A big enough platform to feel like a road pedal and make pedalling when you miss a clip easy, but also extremely easy to clip in and out of.

 My choise is the boring option.
 Shimano XT without platform.
 In wichever version that is current when I need a pair.